FLUX-SE/all_docs/en_US/spat_revolution_doc/Application_Preferences.md

 Allows displaying the OSC messages in the application’s console.

+### Show invalid OSC input messages

+Allows displaying the unknown and invalid OSC messages in the application’s console.

 ### Dump on socket change

 Allow to dump all properties when a socket change, i.e. when the IP address or the port number has been edited, or the socket is enabled.
 This ensures a constant synchronisation between any remote control and SPAT Revolution.